calint/any-c/__about__.md

 # any-c
 ```
+simple framework
-simple framework with c++ like language that compiles
+  compiles c++ like language to c
-                            data and event model to c
+  data and event model

   has
     : structs with functions